Neo-Kantianism: Contemporary neo-Kantianism

 In the analytic tradition, the revival of interest in the work of Kant that has been underway since Peter Strawson's work The Bounds of Sense (1966) can also be viewed as effectively neo-Kantian, not least due to its continuing emphasis on epistemology at the expense of ontology.
 Around the same time as Strawson, Wilfrid Sellars also renewed interest in Kant's philosophy.
 His project of introducing a Kantian turn in contemporary analytic philosophy has been taken up by his student Robert Brandom.
 Brandom's work has transformed Sellars' project to introducing a Hegelian phase in analytic philosophy.
 In the 1980s, interest in neo-Kantianism has revived in the wake of the work of Gillian Rose, who is a critic of this movement's influence on modern philosophy, and because of its influence on the work of Max Weber.
 The Kantian concern for the limits of perception strongly influenced the antipositivist sociological movement in late 19th-century Germany, particularly in the work of Georg Simmel (Simmel's question 'What is society?' is a direct allusion to Kant's own: 'What is nature'?).
-The current work of Michael Friedman is explicitly neo-Kantian.
+The work of Michael Friedman was explicitly neo-Kantian.

 Continental philosophers drawing on the Kantian understandings of the transcendental include Jean-François Lyotard and Jean-Luc Nancy.

 Classical conservative thinker Roger Scruton has been greatly influenced by Kantian ethics and aesthetics.